By: Vincent C. Smith, MD, MPH, FAAP & Renee Turchi, MD, MPH, FAAP

 Treatments have been shown to help, but no one treatment is right for every child since one FASD differs from another.
-FASDs need a medical home to provide, coordinate, and facilitate all the necessary medical, behavioral, social, and educational services.
+FASDs need a medical home to provide, coordinate, and facilitate all the necessary medical, behavioral, social and educational services.

-Many types of treatment are available, including:
+Many types of FASD treatment are available, including:

-- social skills training
+Social skills training

-- other medical therapies
+Medications and other medical therapies

-- advocacy in school and the workplace
+Advocacy in school and the workplace

-- referral for community support services
+Referral for community support services

 Treatment plans should be adaptable to the child's and family's needs, plus include close monitoring and follow-up.
-For more treatment information, visit www.cdc.gov/fasd.

 Are FASDs genetic or hereditary?